KejiaChen/grid-cells/README.md

 ## Todo list
 - [ ] change into python 3.7 and tensorflow 2 and sonnet 2
+- [ ] run with original datasets
+- [ ] run with pybullet simulation environments
 - [ ] parallel running

 Disclaimer: This is not an official Google product.